The Perfect 10 Days in Portugal Itinerary

 Morning + Afternoon

-- Explore the Ponta da Piendade Cliffs (a 10-minute drive).
-A dramatic example of how the forces of nature can create awe-inspiring landscapes.
-Over millions of years, wind and water have sculpted the limestone cliffs into a labyrinth of caves, grottoes, arches, and towering sea stacks.
-The result is a visual masterpiece of intricate rock formations and was easily my favorite view on the Algarve Coast.
-It
+From there, take a 10-minute drive to the Ponta da Piedade Cliffs, a dramatic example of natureâs artistry.
+Over millions of years, wind and water have sculpted the limestone cliffs into a maze of caves, grottoes, arches, and towering sea stacks.
+This area is a visual masterpiece and was easily my favorite view of the Algarve Coast.

-- Praia do Camilo (located right next to Ponta da Piendade) is one of the most famous beaches on the Algarve Coast.
-It’s celebrated for its breathtaking beauty, pristine sands, and clear turquoise waters, making it a must-visit destination for beach lovers and nature enthusiasts.
-This is a great place to post up and relax for an hour or two after beach hopping.
+Afterward, visit Praia do Camilo, located right next to Ponta da Piedade.
+This beach is renowned for its breathtaking beauty, pristine sands, and clear turquoise waters, making it a must-visit destination for both beach lovers and nature enthusiasts.
+Itâs the perfect place to relax and unwind for an hour or two after your beach-hopping adventures.

 Evening